performance-mixer/pmx-docs/content/en/_index.md

 Performance Mixer: PMX-1, or just PMX-1 for short, is a revolutionary performance mixer, unleashing the power of [pipewire](http://pipewire.org/) and [wireplumber](https://pipewire.pages.freedesktop.org/wireplumber/) for limitless audio mixing.
-Thanks to linux and pipewires ability to make us of, and combine, all kinds of audio interfaces, PMX-1 allows us to combine professional audio interfaces, consumer grade audio interfaces, and music hardware with integrated audio interfaces, for example the Roland TR-6S.
+Thanks to linux and pipewires ability to make use of, and combine, all kinds of audio interfaces, PMX-1 allows us to combine professional audio interfaces, consumer grade audio interfaces, and music hardware with integrated audio interfaces, for example, the Roland TR-6S.
 And because it's running on your computer, you could still use a DAW if you had too...
 {{% /blocks/lead %}}